iSyedSalmanAli/iSyedSalmanAli/README.md

 - Microsoft Power BI | Udemy.
 - Applied Data Science with Artificial Intelligence for Finance Professionals Module -I | Institute of Cost and Management Accountants of Pakistan (ICMA).
 - Applied Data Science with Artificial Intelligence for Finance Professionals Module -II | Institute of Cost and Management Accountants of Pakistan (ICMA).
-- Artificial Intelligence Course of Samsung Innovation Campus.
+- Artificial Intelligence Course of Samsung Innovation Campus | Mohammad Ali Jinnah University